verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 `fpa.pdf` - Fig. 2 (c) (Neural ODE FPA)

-_Note_
+&nbsp;
+&nbsp;
+&nbsp;

+###### Notes
-The hash of the published files in Zenodo and CodeOcean do not fully match those provided here due to the inclusion of this `readme.md`.
+_The hash of the published files in Zenodo and CodeOcean do not fully match those provided here in this GitHub repository due to the inclusion of this `readme.md`.
 The CodeOcean capsule does not contain this `readme.md` as we created it after we had sent it for publication.
-The Zenodo files include an older version of this `readme.md`, but we needed to publish the code there first in order to include it in the AE instructions.
+The Zenodo files include an older version of this `readme.md`, but we needed to publish the code there first in order to include its DOI in the AE instructions of this `readme.md`._

+_Computation time estimates provided are based on paper results and published CodeOcean run._